Best Contract Negotiation Software (2026)

 Best for: Complex, customizable negotiation workflows

-Agiloft is the most configurable CLM platform available, and that flexibility extends directly to negotiation workflows.
+Agiloft positions itself around configurability, and that extends directly to negotiation workflows.
 If your negotiation process involves conditional routing based on contract value, entity type, jurisdiction, and risk score, with different approval chains for each combination, Agiloft can model it.
 The no-code environment lets administrators design negotiation workflows that match exactly how their organization operates rather than adapting to the tool's predefined structure.

 The clause library tracks all included clauses and their modifications throughout negotiation, including the original clause, the current version, and any approved changes.
 This negotiation history at the clause level enables post-negotiation analysis: which clauses get pushed back most often, which fallback positions counterparties accept, and where your playbook needs adjustment.